NicCarp11/HEEPsilon/README.md

     'output_channel': output_channel,
 }
 ```
-By changing this file, and run again `script.sh`, automatically you have both the assmebly instructions and firmware code updated.
+By changing these intial lines, and run again `script.sh`, automatically you have both the assmebly instructions and firmware code updated.

 # Compiling with Makefile
-As previous, in order to compile and try either a simulation on Verilator or an implementation on the [PYNQ-Z2 FPGA], you can follow [X-HEEP's compiling with Makefile](https://x-heep.readthedocs.io/en/latest/How_to/CompileMakefile.html)
+As previously, in order to compile and try either a simulation on Verilator or an implementation on the [PYNQ-Z2 FPGA], you can follow [X-HEEP's compiling with Makefile](https://x-heep.readthedocs.io/en/latest/How_to/CompileMakefile.html)

 When generating core-v-mini-mcu package for an implementation on the PYNQ-Z2, we highly suggest this kind of configuration: